AkSino/NLP/TD5Bis/README.md

 You have to just ask your question and it is going to look for the best answer in dataset.
 If it doesnt find a correct answer, it responds: "Sorry i dont understand the question"
 If you dont have an idea of question, algorithm propose to you prebuild questions.
-You can enter "q" or "question" to ask standard question and you can enter e or exit to end the discussion
+You can enter "q" or "question" to ask standard question and you can enter "e" or "exit" to end the discussion

 # Second mode: Question/Answering system with DIALOGFLOW:

 We put the web scrapping data in a csv file (question / answer) then in dialogflow we create a knowledge base with that.
 It will then look among the questions for the one that most closely resembles yours and then send you the answer.

-## Running
+## Running:

 Really easy to use: Open index.html in your browzer and then ask you question.